What is the cultural significance of the Staff God?

 Torres Strait Islands, between Australia and Papua New Guinea.

-It demonstrates the tradition of creating woven textiles with cultural significance, used in ceremonies and diplomatic exchanges to establish connections and showcase cultural practices.
+Traditional woven textiles created by Fijian women, often presented as gifts or used in ceremonies to establish connections and showcase cultural practices.